Nonye2K3/chia/FAQ.md

 # What are the plans for the project and what are its tokenomics?

 This is the Repository FAQ which focuses on how to use the software.
 For lots more on the motivations, technology, and plans for the project we suggest you read the [Project FAQ](https://www.chia.net/faq/).
+We have also released our [Business Whitepaper](I'm pleased to present Version 1 of the Chia Business Whitepaper) that goes into details of both the tokenomics, the pre-farm, and our go to market strategy.

 # What is a VDF/proof of time?